 In one week, this gaffer performs 15 hours of pre-production planning and 30 hours of on-set work.
 Because they’ve worked over 40 hours in a single week, they need to be paid overtime.
 And because they’ve worked at two separate rates, according to the FLSA their overtime pay needs to be calculated based on a blended pay rate.

 In order to calculate overtime for two pay rates, be sure to have the overtime rates of your state handy and a calculator.
-Or use a payroll solution like Wrapbook that can calculate it automatically for you.

 First, get the hourly rates for both roles your employee performs.
 In the example above, we have two separate hourly rates: $25/hour and $35/hour.
 Simple enough.